pattern

 Ex: The student requested to defer her exams because of a family emergency .L'étudiante a demandé à **reporter** ses examens en raison d'une urgence familiale.

-a polite and respectful expression, either through words or actions, that shows high regard or esteem for someone
+a respectful gesture or expression that shows admiration or esteem toward someone

 déférence